vitest-dev/vitest/docs/guide/workspace.md

 }
 ```

-Now you can run tests using your package manager:
+Now tests can be run using your package manager:

 ::: code-group
 ```bash [npm]